lethain/staff-eng/src/markdown/stories/keavy-mcminn.md

 There are pros and cons of when you build that trust instead of being hired with it.
 As you build up trust, you simultaneously build up a lot of context, which is how it worked for me at GitHub.
 Although, I find in my current job that it was actually really useful to come in without context and be a set of fresh eyes.
 That makes it easy to question when folks think, “Oh, well, maybe we’ve just always done it this way.”
 It can be liberating not to be tied to the past.

-___There is a popular idea that becoming a Staff Engineer requires completing a “Staff Project.”
+___There is a popular idea that becoming a Staff engineer requires completing a “Staff Project.”
 Did you have a "Staff Project," and if so what was it?___

 I’ve never heard it given a name, but I understand the idea.
 I did lead and architect that type of project - solving gnarly engineering problems, with large impact for the company - a few times, but unfortunately they didn’t lead to me being promoted.
 They did lead to my career progression though.
 Those projects gave me the experience, knowledge and confidence to position myself differently.
 Even to give public conference talks or know that “I’ve done X and could do X again.”